 When planning a unit of study, begin by identifying what you want your children to be able to learn and do based on your standards.
 Then, brainstorm teaching ideas.
 What do you need to teach your children so they can advance toward these targeted outcomes?
 Make a list of everything you can think of and then sort, prioritize, and/or discard items that don’t contribute to the overarching outcomes.

 Draft a teaching plan.
 Once your goals and ideas are established, create a road map of what needs to be taught daily.
-Your road map may be slightly different than the one for the class next door because it is based on your children’s areas of strength and needs.
+Your road map may be slightly different from the one for the class next door because it is based on your children’s areas of strength and needs.

 Revise when necessary.
 Of course, your plans may need to be tweaked throughout the unit or from year to year.
 Be alert and responsive to what you see your readers need.
 Some skills and strategies may need more time, others may be better taught in a small group.